 You do not need to call NHS 111 to go into self-isolation.
 If your symptoms worsen during home isolation or are no better after 7 days contact NHS 111 online.
 If you have no internet access, you should call NHS 111.

 For a medical emergency dial 999.

 More information can be found at:

-You should wear something which covers your mouth and nose on public transport or when you go into hospital (either for an appointment or a visit).
-If you can, also wear a face covering in other places when it’s hard to stay away from people, such as in shops.
+You should wear something which covers your mouth and nose on public transport, in shops or when you go into hospital (either for an appointment or a visit).

 Other Useful Information

 Latest NHS Updates

 Tiverton Primary Care Network (PCN) has a team of Wellbeing Coaches who can help signpost you to relevant services.
 Please call the practice to be put in touch with the team.